Deploy Data Source Connector

 VPE Gateways

-While the VSI can connect to the Backup and Recovery instance, a VPE gateway will provide a better performance, To create a VPE gateway, follow these steps.
+While the VSI can connect to the Backup and Recovery instance, a VPE gateway provides a better performance, To create a VPE gateway, follow these steps.

 - From the IBM Cloud catalog, search for